debian-pi/raspbian-ua-netinst/CONTRIBUTING.md

 Furthermore, it helps if you provide the configuration files you used, such as `installer-config.txt`.
 Make sure to remove/replace sensitive information, if present.
 The installer also creates a log file, which is either located in `/boot/` or when the installation finished, in `/var/log/`.
 If you can provide those, that helps too.

 ## Submitting Pull Requests
-We currently have 2 development branches, v1.1.x, which is used for the v1.1.X releases and v1.2.x for new feature developments.
+I'm changing the way branches are used to the way most GitHub repos work.
+From now on, normal development happens on the 'master' branch.
+When a new release series is created, it is branched off of the master branch.
+Bug fixes should normally target the master branch.
+If useful, backports for release branches can then also be made.
-The v1.0.x branch was used for the v1.0.X releases but is no longer used.
+The v1.0.x branch was used for the v1.0.X releases, but should now be considered obsolete.
-The master branch is synced with the latest stable release, but can include documentation updates.
-Since we follow [semantic versioning](http://semver.org/), that means that pull requests that require a new (configuration) parameter need to be submitted to the v1.2.x branch.
-Pull requests that don't need a new parameter, such as a bug fix, should be submitted to the v1.1.x branch.

-When you want to create a pull request, the best way to do that is by creating a [topic branch](https://github.com/dchelimsky/rspec/wiki/topic-branches), branched off of either v1.1.x or v1.2.x according to the criteria outlined above, preferably with a name describing what the branch is about.
+When you want to create a pull request, the best way to do that is by creating a [topic branch](https://github.com/dchelimsky/rspec/wiki/topic-branches), branched off the target you wish to change, preferably with a name describing what the branch is about.
 When you're writing the code for your pull request, we prefer smaller (atomic) commits over 1 commit with a lot of 'unrelated' changes.
 Each commit should have a clear message saying what has changed.
-If you want to provide more context to your commit, that's an excellent candidate for the second line of your commit message.
+If you want to provide more context to your commit, ie the why, that's an excellent candidate for the second line of your commit message.
 An example is the following commit: [Add filesystem packages so fsck can be run from initramfs.](https://github.com/debian-pi/raspbian-ua-netinst/commit/a7e80f0dba793cd38945b596a9fd4b3b843d7bbb)

 A pull request is generally reviewed according to the following rules: